second-state/lity/docs/rule-engine-guide.rst

 Rules
 """""

+A rule defines that ``when`` certain conditions occur, ``then`` certain actions should be executed.

+In Lity, rules are written in the contract and the syntax is very similar with Drools's.

 An rule statement consists of four parts:

 1. Rule Name: a string literal which served as the identifier of rule.
 2. Rule attributes: optional hints that describe activation behavior of this rule.
-3. Filter Statements (a.k.a. *when block*): one or more statements describe which set of facts should be captured and applied actions in the *then block*.
+3. Filter Statements (a.k.a. *when block*): one or more conditional statements describe which set of facts should be captured.
 4. Action Statements (a.k.a. *then block*): one or more statements to execute on matched objects (which are captured in *when block*.)

 A contract with a rule definition looks like this: